 Inadequate concentrations of cortisol within the blood can cause nonspecific symptoms such as weight loss, muscle weakness, fatigue, low blood pressure or abdominal pain and exposure to stress can cause an adrenal crisis that requires immediate medical attention.

-Decreased cortisol production may be seen with:
+Decreased cortisol production may be seen as a result of:

-Increased cortisol production may be seen with:
+Increased cortisol production may be seen as a result of:

 How is it used?

 Blood and urine tests for cortisol are used to help diagnose two disorders affecting the production of cortisol by the adrenal gland.
 Cushing syndrome is caused by too much cortisol, while Addison disease is caused by damage to the adrenal gland, and is associated with too little cortisol.
 If cortisol concentrations are abnormal, additional testing may be required to confirm the diagnosis and decide on treatment.
 These further tests may involve a test to suppress cortisol production with dexamethasone or a test to stimulate the adrenal gland to produce cortisol, using a synthetic form of ACTH (“Synacthen”)